List of EastEnders characters introduced in 2012: John Hewland

 John Hewland, played by Jesse Birdsall, is the fiancé of Sharon Rickman (Letitia Dean).
 He first appears on 13 August 2012, cast as part of a storyline to bring Sharon back to the series.
 A show insider called the storyline "dramatic" and said: "The scriptwriters have come up with a dramatic storyline that sees Sharon contact Phil (Steve McFadden) after she realises she doesn't want to marry her fiancé."

 John first appears when Sharon returns to her wedding to collect her son Dennis Rickman (Harry Hickles) after walking out on John, but forgetting to collect Dennis.
 Dennis is with John and is fine, until John demands to know why Sharon is leaving him.
 She says she and Dennis are not happy, and he says she will regret going.
 Sharon realises Dennis is missing, and sees John driving off with him.
 She and Phil follow in their car, but lose them.
 They go to John's house where they force his sister Nina (Juliet Cowan) to reveal where she is meeting John with their passports.
 They get there but Nina warns him and he drives away.
 Another car chase ends when they get stuck in traffic and Dennis escapes from the car.
 John calls Sharon and Dennis scum, so Phil punches John.
+He is not seen again after this.